October 10, 2024

 A Six Portage Evacuation with an Injured Crew Member

-Portage - Evacuation out of Boundary Waters Canoe Area
+Portage - Evacuation Out Of Boundary Waters Canoe Area

 With this information, our plan changes.
 First, the crew makes a quick lunch.
 Next, we made a stretcher with two steady thick branches and our dining fly.
 After that, the plan was to paddle with all our gear and canoes across each lake to our extraction point.
 Then with the whole crew’s help, carry him in the stretcher across each portage in route.